LimbedAndHeadedMachine/sr5tools/Magic/Ritual Spellcasting.md

 #SR5 #Magic
 # Ritual Spellcasting
 Sorcers can use Ritual Spellcasting to create magical effects that normal [[Spellcasting|spellcasting]] cannot achieve, usually having far greater range or duration.
-Before you can perform a ritual, you must [[Learning Spells|Learn the ritual]].
+Before you can perform a ritual, you must [[Magic|Learn the ritual]].
 ## Ritual Characteristics
 Every ritual has a set of characteristics that determines how it functions:
 ### Anchored